NivedhaBalakrishnan/Web-Crawler/README.md

 ## Configuration

-You can customize the behavior of the webcrawler by modifying the parameters in the `config.ini` file.
+You can customize the behavior of the web crawler by modifying the parameters in the `config.ini` file.
 Here are some key parameters you may want to adjust:

 - `starting_url`: The URL of the initial page to start crawling from.
 - `max_urls`: The maximum number of URLs to collect.